SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 1. Go to SynBioHub's [home page](https://synbiohub.org/).

 2. Click on **Submit** and it'll direct you to the Submit page.

-3. You van either submit your designs to an existing collection or create a new one.
+3. You can either submit your designs to an existing collection or create a new one.
+On the submit page, select the *Create a new collection* option.

-#### 4.1.1 Creating a new Collection

-1. On the submit page, select the *Create a new collection* option.

-2. Then, give your collection a name and a description.
+4. Then, give your collection a name and a description.

-3. Subsequently, provide a collection ID, version as well as the Citations(if any).
+5. Subsequently, provide a collection ID, version as well as the Citations(if any).

-4. Then upload your file in the form of SBOL/GENBANK/GFF3/FASTA/ZIP file and select the handler.
+6. Then upload your file in the form of SBOL/GENBANK/GFF3/FASTA/ZIP file and select the handler.

-5. Finally, you may choose to Overwrite the existing objects by checking the box given in the end.
+7. Finally, you may choose to Overwrite the existing objects by checking the box given in the end.

-6. Click on Submit.
+8. Click on Submit.

-#### 4.1.2 Submitting to an existing collection

-1. On the submit page, click on *Submit to an existing collection* option.

-2. Then, select to the collection you want to submit your design to.

-3. Select the design that you want to submit.

-4. You may choose to overwrite the existing objects in a collection.

-5. Then, click on submit.

 ### 4.2 Managing